milesmcc/OpenSourceLaw/PAPER.md

 There was little precedent at the time as to whether an algorithm could be patented.
 In 1939 it was ruled that mathematical expressions could not be patented (Mackay Co. v.
 Radio Corp., 306 U.S. 86), however Benson argued that his patent was not an _equation_ but rather a _process_—a particular way of solving an equation, so to speak.
 The distinction was lost on the Supreme Court justices, however, and they upheld the lower court's decision.
 Algorithms, they ruled, could not be patented.
 (Gottschalk v.
 Benson, 409 U.S. 63.)

 The significance of this decision could not have been anticipated in 1972.
-Computers had yet to revolutionize the world, and many of the intricacies of modern programming had yet to even be invented.
+Computers had yet to revolutionize the world, and many of the intricacies of modern programming had not been invented.
 As computers began to occupy increasingly important roles in the world of business, however, companies began to worry whether their software—which was, after all, just a collection of algorithms—was patentable.

 ## Copyright Law